Marie Cosindas: Biography

 Cosindas was born in Boston, Massachusetts on September 22, 1923, the eighth of ten children born to a Greek immigrant family.
 Her father was a carpenter.
 She grew up in the South End.

-After initially studying design at the Modern School of Fashion Design in Boston and painting at the Boston Museum School, she worked as a textile designer from 1944 to 1960.
+After initially studying fashion design at the Modern School of Fashion Design in Boston and painting at the Boston Museum School, she worked as a textile designer from 1944 to 1960.
 During this period she began to integrate with, and eventually became part of the stable of photographers that belonged to the Carl Siembab Gallery, with whom she shared a building in Boston.

 It was during a trip to her family's homeland, Greece, that Cosindas began to use photography as her primary medium.
 Using a 2 1/4 square Rollieflex, Cosindas took snapshots of the Grecian landscape, which she intended to later translate into paintings.
 However, she was so taken with the photographic results she gave up painting.

 Cosindas studied with Paul Caponigro and attended photography workshops with Ansel Adams in 1961.
 While studying with Ansel Adams, she worked almost exclusively in the medium of black-and-white photography, making several series of still lifes and architectural photographs.
 She also worked with Minor White during 1963-1964.

 In 1962, recommended by Ansel Adams, Cosindas was one of about a dozen photographers who were invited by Dr. Edwin Land and the Polaroid Corporation to test their new instant-developing color film.
 From this time she began to work exclusively in color, manipulating various components of the process to produce the warm tones she preferred.
 Cosindas found that using Polaroid freed her from all the technicalities involved in making color prints, and she was able to concentrate just on her images.
 Using only available light and often having only a few minutes in which to photograph her subjects, Cosindas produced a remarkably distinct portfolio of portraits of well-known figures.
 In addition to her portraits, Cosindas created evocative still life images incorporating flowers, fruits and vegetables, textiles, jewelry, trinkets, and other objects Cosindas carefully arranged then photographed.